Nineveh, Part II: How Patient Should God Be?

 The prophetic book of Nahum is essentially a sequel to the book of Jonah.
 Both focus on the people of Nineveh.
-Jonas proclaims doom and destruction on them; they have a change of heart (repent); and God relents.
+Jonah proclaims doom and destruction on them.
+They have a change of heart (repent).
+And God relents.

 What did they do?
 Nahum simply pronounces that they are guilty (Nahum 1:3) and later shares some details: